Highway-Kebabbery/Job-Scraper/README.md

     * To stop the job, run `crontab -r`.
     * The application is designed to treat the first day of scraping a company website as a positive listing update identification, so it will send a notification on each subsequent execution that day.
 2. Adding companies to track:
+    * Check robots.txt before scraping a website and respect the owner's preferences.
     * $$$$$$$$$$$$$$$$$$$$$$$$$$$
 3. Changing execution frequency:
     * $$$$$$$$$$$$$$$$$$$$$$$$$$$